 Knowledge is only testable within a very specific worldview in which (a) everything real is material, (b) events and actions are produced by causes, and (c) complex phenomena are nothing more than the sum of smaller component parts to which they can be reduced.
 These aspects of worldview are referred to in philosophy of science as materialism, causation, and reductionism.
 Materialism posits that only material things are real; causation that things do not arise spontaneously but can be traced back to proximate and distal causes; and reductionism that complex phenomena are reducible to simpler components.
 Materialism, causation, and reductionism are key components of Western cultural worldview.

 Worldview is foundational to culture.
 It is the way people perceive the nature of Reality and the ways they can and should interact with it.
 Worldview is such a deeply held set of assumptions about Reality that it usually feels like Reality itself, rather than a set of concepts or philosophies.
-So people are often unaware that their worldview is conceptual rather than than Real.
+So people are often unaware that their worldview is conceptual rather than Real.

 Knowledge doesn’t have to be testable to be considered true in Indigenous worldview because the Western philosophies of materialism, causation, and reductionism don’t define Reality outside of Western worldview.
 Interestingly, over the last hundred years, several mathematical and highly theoretical branches of Western physics, chemistry, and biology have re-discovered the existence of natural phenomena such as self-organization and emergence that cannot be explained in terms of simple causation and/or reductionism.
 Fields such as complexity theory, quantum theory, probability theory, non-deterministic probability theory, and stochastic process research explore examples of, and document the complex mathematics that describe processes such as co-arising, emergence from complexity, and acausal (stochastic) processes.
 Complexity theory and resilience ecology are examples of two fields of scientific research that explore the non-reducible nature of a number of significant natural processes and phenomena.
 Unfortunately, this work is not widely known or well-understood outside the home disciplines for these fields, so such ideas have not changed Western worldview in general.
 It remains largely materialistic, causal, and reductionist.
 The important thing to understand about these distinctions is that within a worldview that doesn’t define Reality as materialistic, causal, or reductionist, the truth of knowledge cannot always be determined by a predictive test.
 If prediction is not always possible in Real situations, then testability collapses as a sole means of evaluating truth.
 This opens the door to many possible ways that people can acquire information from the natural world.